rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cluster-api/overview.md

 ```

 :::info

 For detailed information on the values supported by the chart and their usage, refer to [Helm chart options](https://turtles.docs.rancher.com/docs/reference-guides/rancher-turtles-chart/values)

 :::

-#### Install Rancher Turtles without `Cluster API (CAPI) Operator` as a Helm dependency
+#### Installing Rancher Turtles without `Cluster API (CAPI) Operator` as a Helm dependency

 :::note

 Remember that if you opt for this installation option, you must manage the CAPI Operator installation yourself.
 You can follow the [CAPI Operator guide](https://turtles.docs.rancher.com/docs/tasks/capi-operator/intro) in the Rancher Turtles documentation for assistance.

 :::

-1. Add the `rancher-turtles` chart from the in https://rancher.github.io/turtles Helm repository before installation:
+1. Add the Helm repository containing the `rancher-turtles` chart as the first step in installation:

 ```bash
 helm repo add turtles https://rancher.github.io/turtles